Erlanger Logo

 The records we create and maintain using your medical information belong to Erlanger, but you have certain rights and responsibilities related to that information.

 Right to Review and Get a Copy of Your Medical Information: You have the right to look at and get an electronic or paper copy of your medical information, including billing records, as long as the information is kept by or for Erlanger.
 You must make a written or electronic request to the Erlanger Health Information Management Department.
-A reasonable, cost-based fee may be charged for a copy or for a summary of your record, if one is requested.
-In rare cases, we may deny your request for certain information.
-If we deny your request, we will give you the reason why in writing.
+A reasonable, cost-based fee may be charged for a copy or summary.
+We may deny your request in rare cases, but we will provide the reason in writing.

-Right to Request a List of Some of the Parties With Whom Erlanger Has Shared Your Medical Information: You have the right to ask for a list of the times when we’ve shared your health information in the prior six years, who we’ve shared it with, and why.
-This is called an accounting of disclosures.
-This list will NOT include instances in which we used or shared your information:
+Right to Request a List of Some of the Parties With Whom Erlanger Has Shared Your Medical Information: You have the right to ask for an "accounting of disclosures" for the prior six years.
+This list will NOT include instances for treatment, payment, business operations, or those shared with you or based on your permission.
+You must request this in writing.
+The first list in a 12-month period is free.

-Right to Ask for Confidential Communications: You have the right to ask us to communicate with you in a certain way or at a certain place.
-For example, you can ask that we contact you only at work or only using a post office box.
-You must make your request in writing to the Health Information Management Department.
-We will grant your request if it is reasonable to do so.
-However, if we are unable to contact you using the ways or locations you have requested, we may contact you using any information we have.
+Right to Ask for Confidential Communications: You have the right to ask us to communicate with you in a certain way or place.
+You must make your request in writing.
+We will grant your request if it is reasonable.

 Our Uses and Disclosures of Your Health Information